HerryTech/Excel-from-scratch/stage_1/Pivot_Table_Calculations_Slicers/README.md

 ## Practice Files
-- [PivotTable Calculations & Slicer](./Pivot_table_calculations.xlsx) → Dataset with employee names, departments, salaries, sales, and dates
+- [PivotTable Calculations](./Pivot_table_calculations.xlsx) → Dataset with employee names, departments, salaries, sales, and dates

 ## Key Takeaways
 - PivotTables do not stop at sums; you can quickly switch to averages, counts, maximums, or minimums for deeper insights.